leedhn/papago/README.md

     This code saves model in directory model/ with epoch number information. `transformer_{EPOCH}.pth` This code saves logfile for recording train loss

-+ compare.ipynb : comparing accuracy with trained models which saved at /trained_models/ dir.
++ evaluate.ipynb : comparing accuracy with trained models which saved at /trained_models/ dir.
   + target level accuracy
     + 'Truely corrected target sequence' score: which means model predicted exactly same as target.
     + 'Widely corrected target sequence' score: which means model predicted same as target for corresponding target length, and appended some more values after target length.